Dark circles, red patches, and unsightly pimples a concern?

-Many people find comfort in eating sugary foods when they are feeling low or are under stress (sigh!).
-All these things can affect the appearance and health of our skin.
-And that is the last thing you want to happen to your health.
+Many of us find comfort in eating sugary foods or turn to poor lifestyle practises like drinking or smoking when we are feeling low or under stress, all of which can negatively impact the appearance and health of our skin.

 When we are suffering from poor mental health, our immune system also becomes weak — the whole chemistry of our body changes and affects our entire body, including our skin.

-Chronic stress and anxiety create hormonal imbalances in your body and can make your skin appear dull.
+Chronic stress and anxiety create hormonal imbalances in your body.
 The primary function of our skin is to prevent germs and bacteria from entering our body.
-When we are feeling stressed, our body raises the levels of certain chemicals which make the skin breakout.
+When we are feeling stressed, our body raises the levels of certain chemicals which can make our skin breakout.

 Impaired Barrier Function

 Stress can negatively affect the skin’s permeability barrier function and homeostasis.
-The lipid barrier creates a surface seal essential for maintenance of hydration and protection against microbial infection.
-Disruption of the skin barrier function can lead to a number of common skin conditions and transepidermal water loss and poor lipid synthesis.
+The lipid barrier creates a surface seal essential for the maintenance of hydration and protection against microbial infection.
+Disruption of the skin barrier function can lead to a number of common skin conditions, including transepidermal water loss and poor lipid synthesis.

 Poor wound recovery

-One of the skin’s major functions is physical protection and wound repair upon injury.
+One of the skin’s major functions of our skin is physical protection and wound repair upon injury.
 Extensive research has revealed that chronic systemic corticosteroids have a negative impact on all three phases of wound healing.